-A doula provides information, support, guidance, spiritual care, rituals and be a companion to the dying and their family.
+A doula provides information, support, guidance, spiritual care, rituals and is a companion to the dying and their family.

 Any person over 18 years should have their documentation and financials in order.
 This includes making a legal will, appointing an Enduring Power of Attorney (in case you are unable to make decisions or sign documents), appointing someone to be your Enduring Guardian, (in case you cannot make your own health decisions), and making an Advance Care Directive ( so people know what and how to proceed in making health decisions in an emergency).

 A Power of Attorney allows you to appoint someone to manage your financial affairs.

 This is a document or recorded set of wishes for the patient’s health care.
 In NSW there is a prepared form and information for this, using this link.

 Other states may have to access other sites for further detail.

 An Enduring Guardian can make health and lifestyle decisions for you if you lose the capacity to make your own decisions at some time in the future.

 NSW government link here.